2025 manta ray tour statistics at Kauna’oa Bay

 Which manta rays did we see most often?

-Of the 18 individuals who showed up (regularly or occasionally) at Kauna’Oa Bay, three carried a lot of the sightings:
+Of the 18 individuals who showed up (regularly or occasionally) at Kauna’Oa Bay, three stood out:

 • X-Wing showed up 178 nights out of 270, making her our most-sighted manta of the year.
 This is remarkable, given that she only joined our regular group in mid-2024.

 • Third place goes to Kamala Ray, with 128 nights.
-We’ve watched her grow up since she arrived as a small pup in November 2021, and at this point she knows the drill pretty well: lights at the viewing site = plenty of food to be expected!
+We’ve watched her grow up since she was identified as a small pup in November 2021, and at this point, she knows the drill pretty well: lights at the viewing site = plenty of food to be expected!

 When one manta shows up, it’s a good night.
-These three made a lot of good nights happen, and showed up on plenty of evenings where the group was smaller or conditions were less predictable.
+X-Wing, Lana Del Ray and Kamala Ray made a lot of participants very happy and showed up on nights when conditions were less predictable.

 Related materials